Klarna's Valuation Tops 140 Billion Kronor Ahead of NYSE Debut

 The number of active consumers using Klarna was summarized in the quarter to 111 million in 26 countries, and the number of merchants using Klarna around the world to 790,000.

 The payment company Klarna will, in connection with the stock exchange introduction, issue almost 5.6 million new shares.
-To the New York Stock Exchange, the nearly 28.8 million existing shares that the owners put up for sale in the introduction will also be listed.
+To the New York Stock Exchange, the nearly 28.8 million existing shares that the owners put up for sale in the introduction will also be added.

 The proportion of Klarna's total 377.8 million outstanding shares that are traded on the New York Stock Exchange after the introduction has been completed may thus end up at 9-10 percent.